MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 7. In the **Bal.
 Source No.** field, specify the account that the payment will be posted to, depending on your selection in the **Bal.
 Source Type** field.

     > [!NOTE]
     > Do not use the **Debit Acc.
 No.** and **Credit Acc.
 No.** fields in connection with payment reconciliation.
 They are used for incoming documents only.
-For more information, see [How to: Use OCR to Turn PDF and Image Files into Electronic Documents](across-how-use-ocr-pdf-images-files.md).
+For more information, see [Use OCR to Turn PDF and Image Files into Electronic Documents](across-how-use-ocr-pdf-images-files.md).

 8. Repeat steps 3 through 7 for all text on payments that you want to map to accounts for direct posting without application.